Excel Calculating Investment Return

 Apply the above-mentioned formula to calculate investment return in excel.
 First, we will calculate the ROI value.

 First, select the “Sold Value” by selecting the cell B3.

 So, the ROI for Mr. A is 2.5 L.

-From this detail first we need to calculate total cost occurred to buy the shares of 150, so find this value by multiplying per-share value to the number of shares.
+From this detail, first, we need to calculate the total cost incurred to buy the shares of 150, so find this value by multiplying per-share value to the number of shares.

 Now similarly calculate the sold value by multiplying no., of shares with selling price per share.

 Ok, now we have “Investment Value” and “Investment Sold Value” from these two pieces of information’s let’s calculate ROI.

 ROI will be –